NSAPH-Data-Platform/dorieh/doc/SampleQuery.md

 ---
 ```

-Here we show how to query the NSAPH database from Python.
+Here we show how to query the Dorieh database from Python.

 We use public data (climate, pollution, census) in the query,
 hence it can be executed in any environment.